ivfranco/notes/README.md

 ## Reading:

-- Reversing: Secrets of Reverse Engineering, Eldad Eilam, 1st Edition
+- Reversing: Secrets of Reverse Engineering, Eldad Eilam, 1st Edition, in x86 assembly and Rust

 ## Read (in temporal order):